-Students who are enrolled in an undergraduate certificate or undergraduate degree program will be billed the health insurance if they are enrolled in 6 or more academic credits.
-Students who are enrolled in a graduate certificate or graduate onsite degree program will be billed the insurance if they are enrolled in 4.5 or more academic credits.
-Online Master of Architecture and Master of Design Studies are not eligible for the health insurance.
+Every students enrolled in an undergraduate certificate or undergraduate degree-granting program will be billed the student health insurance if they are enrolled in 6 or more academic credits.
+Students enrolled in a graduate certificate or graduate onsite degree-granting program will be billed the insurance if they are enrolled in 4.5 or more academic credits.
+Online Master of Architecture, Master of Design Studies and Master of Science in Interior Architecture are not eligible for the student health insurance.

-To opt out of the student health plan students must submit a Health Insurance Waiver Form showing proof of comparable coverage by the academic semester deadline.
+To opt out of the student health plan students must submit a Health Insurance Waiver Form online showing proof of comparable coverage by the academic semester deadline.
 If you intend to participate in the Student Health Insurance Plan we do ask that you fill out an Enrollment form as well.
-If a student neither waives nor enrolls, they are automatically enrolled into the student health plan once final enrollment reports are processed, after the add/drop period.
-Coverage for the year begins August 22, 2016 and ends August 21st, 2017.
+If a student neither waives nor enrolls, they are automatically enrolled into the student health plan once final enrollment reports are processed, after the add/drop period has ended.
+Coverage for the year begins August 22, 2017 and ends August 21, 2018.
 Waivers and enrollment are processed by going to www.gallagherstudent.com/bac.